Kunio Maekawa

-Education and early career
+Kunio Maekawa (前川 國男, Maekawa Kunio) was a Japanese architect and a key figure of modernism in post-war Japan.
+After early stints in the studios of Le Corbusier and Antonin Raymond, Maekawa began to articulate his architectural language after establishing his firm in 1935, maintaining a continuous tension between Japanese traditional design and European architectural modernism throughout his career.
+Firmly insistent that both civic and vernacular architecture should be rendered through a modernist lens appropriate to the contemporary lifestyle of the Japanese people, Maekawa's early work and competition entries consistently pushed back against the dominant Imperial Crown Style.
+His post-war prefab housing projects borrowed from manufacturing strategies in the automotive industry to create houses that privileged light, ventilation, and openness against the feudal hierarchical principles perpetuated by the interior divisions found in traditional Japanese homes.

+He is particularly known for his designs of the Tokyo Bunka Kaikan and the National Museum of Modern Art, as well as the Tokyo Kaijo Building, a 25-story tall skyscraper that became the flashpoint for the bikan ronso debates in 1970s Tokyo surrounding urban beautification and building height regulation.
+Many noted modernist architects began their careers in Maekawa's office, including Kenzō Tange and Miho Hamaguchi.
+His home (and one-time office), which he designed and completed in 1942, has been preserved and permanently installed in the Edo-Tokyo Open Air Architectural Museum.

+Career beginnings

+Early life and education

-Kunio Maekawa was born in 1905 in Niigata Prefecture in Japan.
+Kunio Maekawa was born in 1905 in Niigata, Niigata Prefecture, in Japan.
 Maekawa came from a privileged background, and possessed samurai heritage on both sides of the family; his paternal grandfather was a retainer of the Ii clan, while his maternal relatives were retainers of the Tsugaru clan.
 He entered the prestigious First Tokyo Middle School in 1918, and in 1925 enrolled in the Department of Architecture at Tokyo Imperial University.
-Though architecture departments were established at Waseda University and Kyoto Imperial University in the same year, the Tokyo Imperial University program remained the eminent and most influential environment for architectural study in Japan at the time.
-While the majority of his classmates were interested in the German Bauhaus during this period, Maekawa was drawn towards French artistic and architectural precedents, leading him to the work of Swiss-French architect Le Corbusier.
+Though architecture departments were established at Waseda University and Kyoto Imperial University in the same year, the latter institute's program remained the eminent and most influential environment for architectural study in Japan at the time.
+While the majority of his classmates were interested in the German Bauhaus during this period, Maekawa was drawn towards French artistic and architectural precedents, leading him to the work of Swiss–French architect Le Corbusier.